 The lure of flying for people growing up in the 1920s and 1930s is hard to appreciate now when commercial flying is so commonplace.
 Then, flying was ultra-modern and incredibly glamorous.
 Popular aviators like the English Amy Johnson and the American Charles Lindberg were as well known as the top film stars, their exploits receiving worldwide publicity.
-For aeroplane-mad children, there were a large number of comics and magazines, featuring real aviators and fictional ones like the famous Biggles.
+For aeroplane-mad children, there were a large number of books, comics and magazines, featuring real aviators and fictional ones like the famous Biggles.

 Best of all were the airshows, where aircraft and pilots could be seen, and sometimes it was possible to go up in the air for a fee.
 Cobham’s Flying Circus, which toured the UK, was amongst the most popular of these events.